madiwiebe/LHL_Tableau_Project/README.md

 ### Question 5: What are the leading causes of death in Canada?
 Are they predicted to increase or decrease in the next 10 years?

 Cardiovascular diseases, neoplasms, and chronic respiratory diseases were the three leading causes of death in Canada.
-Unfortunately, all three are predicted to increase in the next 10 years.
-However, other causes of death that are not so prevalent did demonstrate downward trends (e.g. meningitis, interpersonal violence, and neonatal disorders).
+All three were predicted to increase in the next 10 years.
+However, other causes of death that were not so prevalent did demonstrate downward trends (e.g. meningitis, interpersonal violence, and neonatal disorders).

 ### Question 6: How have trends in global number of deaths changed over time?

-In general, the global number of deaths increases in a slow and smooth fashion.
+In general, the global number of deaths increased in a slow and smooth fashion.
 However, there were some years with irregular peaks in this trend.
 When exploring this peaks further, they were identifiable as years where there was a large loss of life due to conflict or natural disasters.
 When visualizing those causes of death independently, it was clear that they did not follow a smooth trend.
 These causes involve a large number of deaths within a short span of time, as opposed to other causes where the timeframe is much more spread out.

 ### Question 7: How can countries be grouped based on population size, number of deaths, and mortality rate?
 Do these countries have any other variables in common?